Healthy Homes Assessment Poukawa

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole that is, it’s likely a crack or an opening that requirements sealing in some way.
-Cracks and gaps that are large should be permanently stopped.
-Any gaps greater than 3mm that allow air in or out from the home need to be sealed.
-In the case of an open fireplace isn’t being used, it could cause draughts, and must be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap or crack, then it is most likely a gap or hole which requirements sealing in the way you can.
+Large gaps and cracks should be fixed permanently.
+Gaps greater than 3mm that allow air to enter or exit within your house need seals.
+For instance, if an open fireplace isn’t being used, it can cause draughts and must be sealed off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as imaginable.

-There is no require to block holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the building when the household gets warmer and cooler, to allow them to be shut and opened, rather than sticking.
-We will check all windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes in the construction.
+For instance, small gaps around windows and doors could be necessary to allow movement of the structure as the house heats and cools, in order to let them be closed and opened rather than sticking.
+We will examine all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections